Zurab Nogaideli: Early life and career

 Born in Kobuleti, Ajaria, Georgia, Nogaideli graduated from the Moscow State University with a diploma in Physics in 1988.
-Before entering into national politics, he worked for the Institute of Geography of the Georgian Academy of Sciences between 1988-1992.
-In 1989-1990, he was also trained at the Institute of Geology of the Academy of Sciences of Estonia.
+Before entering into national politics, he worked for the Institute of Geography of the Georgian Academy of Sciences between 1988 and 1992.
+In 1989–1990, he was also trained at the Institute of Geology of the Academy of Sciences of Estonia.

 Parliament

 He started his political career together with his friend, Zurab Zhvania, in the Green Party of Georgia in early 1990s.
-Nogaideli became a deputy in the Parliament of Georgia in 1992, elected following the overthrow of President Zviad Gamsakhurdia, and chaired the Parliamentary Committee on Environment Protection and Natural Resources during 1992-1995.
-He was again member of the successor Parliaments in 1995-1999 and 1999–2000, when he chaired the Parliamentary Tax and Income Committee.
+Nogaideli became a deputy in the Parliament of Georgia in 1992, elected following the overthrow of President Zviad Gamsakhurdia, and chaired the Parliamentary Committee on Environment Protection and Natural Resources during 1992–1995.
+He was again member of the successor Parliaments in 1995–1999 and 1999–2000, when he chaired the Parliamentary Tax and Income Committee.

 Minister of Finance

 He joined the government of Eduard Shevardnadze in the capacity of Minister of Finance in May 2000.
 During these years, he was considered a member of a political team of young reformists headed by Zurab Zhvania and Mikheil Saakashvili and proved to be quite an effective minister.

 In 2001, he left the President-run Union of Citizens of Georgia party which he had joined in 1995.
 He was sacked, in 2002, without explanation, though it appears that he had intended to resign in protest against the policies of Shevardnadze's increasingly corrupted government (as the Minister of Justice Mikheil Saakashvili did a year before).

-In a brief period of 2002-2003, he was involved in banking and investment ventures.
+In a brief period of 2002–2003, he was involved in banking and investment ventures.

 After Shevardnadze was ousted in the Rose Revolution of 21–23 November 2003, Nogaideli returned to government as the economic adviser to the acting president, Nino Burjanadze.
 He was re-appointed to his old post as Minister of Finance in February 2004 in the government of Prime Minister Zurab Zhvania.